EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_subscription_unsubscription.md

 | reply-to | system property | $mqtt.to.[client-id] | - |
 | payload | AMQP value | List of topics | MQTT UNSUBSCRIBE |

 The _AMQP_UNSUBSCRIBE_ is sent as "unsettled", in order to know that the Subscription Service has received it (with related disposition).
-When FE receives tha related disposition (ACCEPTED) it builds the _UNSUBACK_ message for MQTT client.
+When FE receives tha related disposition (with "settled") it builds the _UNSUBACK_ message for MQTT client.

-Finally, the FE builds the _UNSUBACK_ message as response for the MQTT client.

 **UNSUBACK**